【Actual Survey 2025】60% of People Living in Shonan Answer "I Love Winter Too." How to Enjoy Shonan in Winter, Where Tranquility and Scenery Are Appreciated!

 - Valid Responses: 350 people

-- Survey Organization: Garage Standard Co., Ltd. (Regional Specialty Real Estate Service "roomap")
+- Survey Organization: Garage Standard Co., Ltd. (Regional real estate service "roomap")

 Survey Summary

-- Evaluation reasons include multiple factors such as "beautiful scenery" and "quietness"
+- Reasons for this evaluation include multiple factors such as "scenic beauty" and "tranquility"

 - Winter activities are polarized between "seaside walkers" and "indoor enthusiasts"

-- Concerns center on daily life issues such as cold weather and condensation
+- Concerns center on lifestyle-related issues such as cold weather and condensation

-When asked "Do you like winter in Shonan?", 62.0% of respondents answered "Very much" or "Somewhat."
+When asked "Do you like winter in Shonan?", 62.0% of respondents answered either "very much" or "somewhat."

-Contrary to the impression of being an off-season for tourism, winter Shonan is positively received by those actually living there.
+Contrary to the impression of it being an off-season for tourism, people actually living there perceive winter Shonan positively.

-What's noteworthy is that this evaluation is not based on a single reason, but rather stems from multiple overlapping elements:
+What's notable is that this evaluation doesn't stem from a single reason, but rather from multiple overlapping factors:

-Winter's Unique Appeal: "Scenery" and "Views of Mount Fuji"
+Winter's Unique Appeal: "Scenery" and "Mt.
+Fuji Views"

 The most common reasons given for liking winter Shonan were: